-You would never guess that these Cranberry Chocolate Chip Cookies are healthy cookies!
-Despite being gluten free and dairy free, these cookies still taste decadent and delicious.
+You would never guess that these Cranberry Chocolate Chip Cookies are guilt-free!
+Despite being gluten-free and dairy-free, these cookies still taste decadent and delicious.

-If you’re looking for a delicious healthy cookie to make for your cookie box this holiday season, look no further than these simple but tasty cranberry chocolate chip cookies!
-The cranberries give these cookies such a fun festive vibe and if you’re not big on baking but still want to make something for the holidays, these cookies are perfect.
+If you’re looking for a delicious, lightened-up cookie to make for your cookie box this holiday season, look no further than these simple but tasty cranberry chocolate chip cookies!
+The cranberries give these cookies such a fun, festive vibe, and if you’re not big on baking but still want to make something for the holidays, these cookies are perfect.

 To make these cookies, all you do is combine all the ingredients together in a bowl and then scoop them out to be baked!
 That’s it.
 No need to whip any egg whites, no need to lug out a mixer, and no need for any fancy ingredients either!
 You don’t even need a whisk to whisk everything together if you don’t have one.
 A wooden spoon would work in a pinch.
 I promise this is going to be the least complicated holiday cookie you’ll ever make.